Introduction

 What is the difference between a project manager and a project team member?

-A project manager is responsible for the execution and the overall project, while a project team member is an individual contributing to specific tasks or activities within the project.
+A project manager is responsible for the execution and completion of the project, while a project team member is an individual contributing to specific tasks or activities.

 What tools and software are commonly used by project managers?

 Project managers commonly use project management software or tools for simplifying the overall project progression.
-The most preferred tools include ProofHub, Asana, Microsoft Project, and so on.
+The most preferred tools include ProofHub, Asana, Microsoft Project, etc.

 How does a project manager track and measure project progress?

-A project manager tracks and measures project progress by using key performance indicators (KPIs), milestones, regular updates, progress or analysis reports, and by using project management software.
+A project manager tracks and measures project progress by using key performance indicators (KPIs), milestones, regular updates, and progress analysis reports, with the help of project management software.

 What are the qualities of a successful project manager?